takacsmark/flask-sql-ci-docker/README.md

 * Identify your application's Docker container with `docker ps`.
 * Open an interactive shell in the container with `docker exec -ti <container_id> /bin/ash`.
+* Export the environment variables from secrets with `. ./exportsecret.sh`.
 * Initialize the db with `flask db init && flask db migrate && flask db upgrade`.

+Access the application on `localhost:5000`.

 Use standard Swarm management commands to see logs and manage your stack, e.g.: